diwic/dbus-rs/README.md

  * Build method dispatching servers using the `dbus-crossroads` or `dbus-tree` crates.
    Standard D-Bus interfaces (introspection, properties, object manager) are supported.

-You are hereby invited to participate in the development of these crates:

- * If you have discovered what you believe is a bug, then [file an issue](https://github.com/diwic/dbus-rs/issues).
- * If you have questions or comments that the documentation cannot answer in an easy way, [start a discussion](https://github.com/diwic/dbus-rs/discussions).
- * If you have a smaller improvement to code, documentation, examples etc, go ahead and [submit a Pull Request](https://github.com/diwic/dbus-rs/pulls).
-   Larger pieces of work are better off discussed first.

-The code is Apache 2.0 / MIT dual licensed.
-Any code submitted in Pull Requests, discussions or issues are assumed to have this license, unless explicitly stated otherwise.

 Breaking changes
 ----------------